-Gone are the days when wallpaper was synonymous with words like tacky and horrendous.
-Graham & Brown is one of many companies that are making beautifully patterned wallpaper that will take your accent walls pop like never before.
+Gone are the days when the wallpaper was synonymous with words like tacky and horrendous.
+Graham & Brown is one of many companies that are making beautifully patterned wallpaper that will take your accent walls to pop like never before.
 It’s a quick and easy way to bring your personality into the design and break up the monotony of solid colors.

 The unique thing about flooring is its tactile characteristics come into play.
 Unlike other design features like paint and lighting fixtures, the floor is something we come into contact with every day.
 How it feels under our feet matters more in the bedroom than anywhere else.

 That’s why many people prefer carpeting in the bedroom.
 It’s a good choice because it also helps deaden sound.
 If you’re looking for a more durable option or like the look of another surface better, you can always add a large area rug around the bed, so the first thing you feel when you get up in the morning is plush carpeting.